Can you release super early to pay for a funeral?

 - The deceased's super death benefit can be claimed by the beneficiary

-- State destitute funeral schemes exist for genuine hardship (NSW Government covers this through ways to pay for a funeral resources)
+- State destitute funeral schemes exist for genuine hardship (the NSW Government publishes guidance on ways to pay for a funeral; other states have their own schemes)

 Compassionate release is the last resort, used when the other pathways do not cover the cost.
 Speak with a wills and estates solicitor and a financial planner before applying.
 Once you release super, it is gone from your retirement balance.